Training and Policies

 Getting started in the Light Microscopy Facility is quick and easy.
 To access training, go through the New User Checklist below.
 Trained users have 24/7 access to the facility and are given permission to schedule their own microscope sessions through our online scheduling software.

 NEW USER CHECKLIST

 - Read the facility use policies listed below (biosafety, scheduling and data management).

 - Set up an account for our online scheduling system.
 You can use your cNetID and password OR something else.
-You will not have permission to book a microscope until after your certification session.
+Note you will not have permission to book a microscope until after your in-person certification session (Step 6).

-- Non-UChicago users will also need to supply a standing purchase order number and contact information for their PI and grants administrator / accounts payable contact before certification.
+- Non-UChicago users will also need to supply a standing purchase order number and contact information for their PI and grants administrator / accounts payable contact before their in-person certification session.

-- Once you have done steps 3-8 and have a sample to view (or know when you will have a live sample to view), schedule an in-person imaging and certification session by contacting the Technical Director in charge of training (click here to choose the equipment you’d like to learn and find the corresponding Technical Director).
+- Once you have done steps 1-4/5 and have a sample to view (or know when you will have a live sample to view), schedule an in-person imaging and certification session by contacting the Technical Director in charge of training (click here to choose the equipment you’d like to learn and find the corresponding Technical Director).
 We will answer questions that you have about the video training, check that you know the basics of microscope use, and help you troubleshoot.
 You can then generate data from your sample(s) and practice.